groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/igs-to-pot.md

         - icon: "far fa-file-IGS"
           title: " About IGS File Format"
           content: |
             A file with .igs (Initial Graphics Exchange) extension is a 2D-3D design exchange file format that is independent of source or destination file format specifications used by CAD applications.
-It is be used to exchange design information about circuit diagrams, wireframe, freeform surface between two independent systems.
-It is similar to IGES and is primary requirement of manufacturers for pricing and designing molds for your product.
-IGS has most recently been replaced by the newer STEP(.STP) file format.
-IGS files can be opened by applications such as Autodesk, FreeCAD, CADEX CAD Exchanger and other similar applications.
+It is used to exchange design information about circuit diagrams, wireframes, the freeform surfaces between two independent systems.
+IGS files can be opened by applications such as Autodesk, FreeCAD, CADEX CAD Exchanger, and other similar applications.

           link: "https://docs.fileformat.com/cad/igs/"

     format:
         # format loop
-        - icon: "far fa-file-POT"
+        - icon: "far fa-file-powerpoint"
           title: " About POT File Format"
           content: |
             Files with .POT extension represent Microsoft PowerPoint template files created by PowerPoint 97-2003 versions.
 Files created with these versions of Microsoft PowerPoint are in binary format as compared to those created in Office OpenXML file formats using the higher versions of PowerPoint.
-The files, hence, generated can be used to create presentations that have same layout and other settings required to be applied to new files.
-These settings can include styles, backgrounds, colour palette, fonts and defaults.
-Such files are generated in order to create ready-to-use template files for official use.
+The files, hence, generated can be used to create presentations that have the same layout and other settings required to be applied to new files.
+These settings can include styles, backgrounds, color palettes, fonts, and defaults.

           link: "https://docs.fileformat.com/presentation/pot/"